 Amerisleep offers an impressive 20-year warranty broken into two parts.
 The first ten years have full replacement or repair of defects in workmanship and structure.
 In the second ten years, those same issues qualify for a replacement mattress at 50 percent of the original purchase price.

 Not everything falls under the warranty such as tears, burns, or stains, and the mattress has to be kept on the right kind of foundation for the warranty to be valid.
 Included in defects that fall under the warranty are indentations greater than three-quarters of an inch.
 Amerisleep may require proof of properly following the warranty guidelines before any refund takes place.
 The warranty applies to the original purchaser along with proof of purchase.

 Amerisleep’s Social Responsibility

-Amerisleep donates returned mattresses to those in need to prevent mattresses from filling landfills.
+Amerisleep helps customers donate returned mattresses to those in need to prevent mattresses from filling landfills.
 Their packaging, shipping, and materials are eco-friendly, though not independently certified.

 Who Are Amerisleep Mattresses For?

 Amerisleep mattresses appeal to a wide range of sleepers.
 The AS1 works well for heavyweight sleepers of all sleep styles while the AS5 caters to lightweight sleepers of all sleep styles.
 The AS2, AS3, and AS4 have decreasing firmness levels and conformability that work for everyone in between.
 It’s really a matter of finding the right firmness level for each sleeper.